severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 1, Scene 2.md

 ==58==Do you set down your name in the scroll of youth, that are written down old with all the characters of age?
 Have you not a moist eye, a dry hand, a yellow cheek, a white beard, a decreasing leg, an increasing belly?
 Is not your voice broken, your wind short, your chin double, your wit single, and every part about you blasted with antiquity?
 And will you yet call yourself young?
 Fie, fie, fie, Sir John!

 **FAL.**
 ==59==My lord, I was born about three of the clock in the afternoon, with a white head and something a round belly.
 For my voice, I have lost it with hallowing and singing of anthems.
 To approve my youth further, I will not.
 The truth is, I am only old in judgment and understanding; and he that will caper with me for a thousand marks, let him lend me the money, and have at him!
-For the box of the year that the Prince gave you, he gave it like a rude prince, and you took it like a sensible lord.
+For the box of the ear that the Prince gave you, he gave it like a rude prince, and you took it like a sensible lord.
 I have check’d him for it, and the young lion repents, *(Aside.)*
 ==60==marry, not in ashes and sackcloth, but in new silk and old sack.